 Keep stinging insects out of your home

 At the end of fall, reproductive female wasps and hornets will seek out shelter to survive cold winters.
-To prevent overwintering female hornets or wasps from getting inside the wall voids of your home, seal any cracks or gaps in the siding and around windows, pipes, etc.
+To prevent overwintering female hornets or wasps from getting inside the wall voids of your home, seal any cracks or gaps in the siding and around windows, pipes, etc. But if you’re still seeing wasps around your yard, you may need professional wasp control services to get rid of the problem for good.

 TIP: If a stinging insect does build a nest in the wall voids of your home or if you suspect one has, do not seal the hole.
 Some stinging insects will attempt to chew their way out, which can cause additional damage to your home.
 Call an expert to see what your options are.